Bogi101/QASandbox/README.md

     BAT files are created to run tests and create reports all in one:<br>
     <b>run cypress Chrome.bat</b> - this will run tests in Chrome browser and create report in Reports folder in project root directory<br>
     <b>run cypress Firefox.bat</b> - this will run tests in Firefox browser and create report in Reports folder in project root directory<br>
     <b>run cypress All.bat</b> - this will run tests in Chrome and Firefox (one after another).
-Reports will be created in Reports folder in project root directory separetly                                       for each browser<br>
+Reports will be created in Reports folder in project root directory separately                                       for each browser<br>

 2) <b>NPM run from CMD:</b>